 Long-Term Tax Planning Considerations

-As we’ve mentioned, your contributions are tax-free, and so are any investment earnings within the account, like capital gains, dividends, and interest, allowing you to effectively re-invest any gains, rather than being taxed every year.
+As we’ve mentioned, your contributions are tax free, so are any investment earnings within the account, like capital gains, dividends, and interest, allowing you to effectively re-invest any gains, rather than being taxed every year.
 That way, you can easily increase the total value of your retirement account.

 However, any withdrawals you make – including gains – will be taxed.
 And the larger the amount you withdraw, the more tax you’ll pay.